brandur/sorg/content/drafts/redis-cluster.md

 "William Adama"
 ```

-This script would have trouble running on Redis Cluster if
+This script wouldn't run correctly if Redis Cluster didn't
-it didn't provide a mechanic to make it work.
-Luckily it
+provide a way for it to do so.
+Luckily it does through the
-does through the use of ***hash tags***.
+use of ***hash tags***.

 The Redis Cluster answer to `EVAL`s that would require
 cross-node operations is to disallow them (a choice that